CITRIS Core Seed Funding

 Full Technical Descriptions

-Challenge 1: Aviation
+Challenge 1: Aerospace and Aviation

 Aviation is on the cusp of transformative change.
-Low-carbon commercial transportation, urban air mobility and next-generation logistics each have the potential to profoundly shape our lives and environment.
-In parallel, advances in remote sensing and earth observation can unlock new understanding about the multidimensional indicators and drivers of global shifts or disruptions.
+Low-carbon commercial transportation, urban air mobility, and next-generation logistics each have the potential to shape our lives and environment profoundly.
+In parallel, advances in remote sensing and earth observation can unlock new understanding of the multidimensional indicators and drivers of global shifts or disruptions.
 Exciting advances in aviation research sit at the intersection of these trends, including the development of leading-edge technologies, applications and policies related to the future of flight.
-Interdisciplinary work is needed to advance primary discoveries in propulsion, batteries, and materials — along with novel applications for imaging, sensing, mapping, automation, artificial intelligence (AI) and the Internet of Things (IoT).
+Interdisciplinary work is needed to advance primary discoveries in propulsion, batteries and materials — along with novel applications for imaging, sensing, mapping, automation, artificial intelligence (AI) and the Internet of Things (IoT).

 Proposals are invited that address novel challenges and opportunities in: